basho/basho_docs/source/languages/en/riak/ops/running/security.md

 riak-admin security enable
 ```

-If security is enabled, the console should simply return `Enabled`.
+If security is successfully enabled, the console will return no response.

 Please note that most security-related commands can be run while security is disabled, including the following: